Nimra Khan: Film

 Her debut film was Blind Love in which she played the lead role of the blind woman Sara.
 She appeared as Hayya in Saya e Khuda e Zuljalal, an action-war film about the Pakistan independence.

 Personal life

-Nimra Khan was born on 26 June 1991 in Karachi, her home town.
+Nimra Khan was born on 26 June 1991.

 On 21 August 2014 she was seriously injured in a road accident.

-Her car got hit badly by a van while she was coming back from her shoot.
-Her right leg fractured from five different points.
-Doctors were not able to fix them immediately as there were a few clots in her brain.
-She got married on 19 April 2020 in Karachi and her husband was a police officer in London but it’s rumoured that they parted their ways however Khan didn’t mention publicly about their marriage status.
-Her husband announced in August 2021 that they were divorced.
+She married Raja Azam, a police officer, on 19 April 2020 in London; they divorced in 2021.
+She was married to Zain Hamid, a pilot, in June 2026, and divorced a month later.